Describe a foreigner who speaks your native language (hindi) very well: IELTS Speaking Cue Card

 Follow up questions

-How has your sister's ability to speak Hindi impacted your family dynamics?
+How has your sister's Hindi improved your family's communication?

 What challenges did your sister face while learning Hindi?

-Initially, she struggled with pronunciation and understanding the grammar rules.
-However, her determination and practice through conversations and media helped her overcome these challenges.
+Initially, my sister struggled with the pronunciation and the complex grammar rules of Hindi.
+However, her determination and practice helped her overcome these challenges.
+She often sought feedback from my family, which motivated her to improve continuously.

 Band 5-6